 To my knowledge this program exists only for North America, but it’s worth checking with your local office as well.

 How Do You Apply?

-Candidates for the most recent session of Bridge to BCG first had to submit a resume while applying online (no cover letter was needed).
-Those who passed the resume screen were asked to take the BCG Pymetrics test and complete a BCG one-way interview.
+The application process for candidates in the most recent session of Bridge to BCG first had to submit a resume while applying online (no cover letter was needed).
+Those who passed the resume screen were asked to take the BCG Pymetrics test and complete a BCG one way video interview.
 The lucky few were then invited to participate in Bridge to BCG.

 Participants in Bridge to BCG are automatically invited to an early first round of interviews a few weeks after the workshop.
 You therefore get the double advantage of knowing tons of people who you meet in the firm and an interview spot in the early in the season, when the entry class is virtually empty and their target number of new recruits (which no one will ever mention to you but does exist) is clearly not binding.

 Nail the case & fit interview with strategies from former MBB Interviewers that have helped 89.6% of our clients pass the case interview.

 Bridge to BCG Is Not the Only Way in for Advanced Degree Candidates